 When you work remotely, you can’t see your colleagues.
 So it’s important that you stay in touch and have frequent & quick interactions.
-Tools like Microsoft Teams, Slack, Whatsapp and Outlook can be used to stay in touch with your colleagues.
-Also employees should audio and video conferencing facilities for internal and client meetings.
+For instance: Tools like Microsoft Teams, Slack, WhatsApp and Outlook can be used to stay in touch with your colleagues.
+Also employees should have audio and video conferencing facilities for internal and client meetings.

 Pay special attention to HR and Finance…are they ready?

-If you want to stay in business…you must invoice your client and you must pay your employees.
+If you want to stay in business, you must invoice your client and you must pay your employees.
 Thus HR and Finance & Accounting Teams should be first in line to get prepared.
-Make sure your IT and HR and F&A teams sit down and review their process.
-Go through a dry-run of generating an invoice and running payroll.
+Subsequently, make sure your IT and HR and F&A teams sit down and review their process and Go through a dry-run of generating an invoice and running payroll.
 These are not tasks you want to try for the first time when everyone is working from home.

 Tips for working from home

 Working remotely has many benefits to the employee.
 You can work in the comfort of your own home, but you need to have a plan to deliver the assigned work on time.
 First you have to make sure you have a proper place to work at home.
 A quiet place.When you are working from home, you have to manage your workload.
 It’s important to organize your day.
 For example, if you have to write an article, you have to do your research first.
 Before you do your research, you have to finalize the websites you need to refer.
 And also you can setup reminders on your phone regarding important tasks.Finally when there is a deadline for your work, you need to make sure there are no distractions.
 Set your phone to do not disturb mode, turn off the email notifications etc.. etc…

 - Evolvit.
 (2016).
 Your Guide To Working From Home. [online] Available at: https://evolvit.co.uk/it-support/computer-support/guide-to-working-from-home/ [Accessed 5 Mar.
 2020].